Chart Color Schemes

 Rowville - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Rowville - North trail regional benchmarks, 30.2% of residents aged 15+ hold university degrees, compared to 37.0% in Greater Melbourne (as of the latest available data).
-This difference indicates potential for educational development and skills enhancement.
-Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 2.4%.
-Vocational credentials are also prominent, with 31.8% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.0% and certificates for 18.8%.
+Educational qualifications in Rowville show that 30.2% of residents aged 15 and over hold university degrees, compared to Greater Melbourne's 37.0%.
+Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 31.8% of residents aged 15 and over holding them.
+Advanced diplomas account for 13.0% and certificates for 18.8%.

 Frequently Asked Questions - Education